 Several Medicaid expansion studies examined perinatal uninsurance rates because one goal of the ACA was to reduce overall uninsurance among families with low incomes (through increases in Medicaid and non-Medicaid health insurance coverage).
 Three quasi-experimental studies of women of reproductive age found beneficial impacts of Medicaid expansion on reducing perinatal uninsurance rates in expansion states.

 Medicaid expansion increased the likelihood that women with incomes at or below 138 percent of the FPL reported any health insurance coverage by 9 percentage points.
-H Among women with incomes at or below 100 percent of the FPL, Medicaid expansion led to a 27.4 percentage point decrease in uninsurance rates among childless women and a 10.1 percentage point reduction for mothers by 2015.
-Medicaid expansion was associated with an 8.8 percentage point reduction in uninsurance rates among new mothers with incomes at or below 100 percent of the FPL, if the income eligibility threshold increased from 100 percent to 200 percent of the FPL. ^{DD} The variation in the size of beneficial impacts on perinatal uninsurance rates across these three studies is likely driven by the use of different income level restrictions and the use of different national data sets (e.g., the Behavioral Risk Factor Surveillance System and the American Community Survey).
-C,H,DD In contrast, two studies found null effects on uninsurance rates among women of reproductive age in the post-expansion period.
-B,E of direct effect on child coverage, one study linked Medicaid expansion to improvements in children's access to health insurance coverage.
-Spillover effects reflect the impact of one event (e.g., Medicaid expansion for adults) influencing a change in another event (e.g., children's health insurance coverage).
-A national study examined the likelihood of all children having public insurance coverage because of their parents becoming newly income-eligible for Medicaid themselves.
-Medicaid expansion led to a 2.7 percentage point increase in Medicaid insurance rates for children with newly-eligible adults.
-More strong causal studies are needed to examine the spillover effects of parental access to services and its relation to children's health care use.
+Among women with incomes at or below 100 percent of the FPL, Medicaid expansion led to a 27.4 percentage point decrease in uninsurance rates among childless women and a 10.1 percentage point reduction for mothers by 2015.
+Medicaid expansion was associated with an 8.8 percentage point reduction in uninsurance rates among new mothers with incomes at or below 100 percent of the FPL, if the income eligibility threshold increased from 100 percent to 200 percent of the FPL.

+The variation in the size of beneficial impacts on perinatal uninsurance rates across these three studies is likely driven by the use of different income level restrictions and the use of different national data sets (e.g., the Behavioral Risk Factor Surveillance System and the American Community Survey).
+C.H.DD In contrast, two studies found null effects on uninsurance rates among women of reproductive age in the post-expansion period.
+B.E

+Impacts on Medicaid Coverage for Mothers

+Two national studies analyzed Medicaid coverage for mothers after the perinatal period and found positive results.
+The first study observed a 9.3 percentage point increase in Medicaid coverage for mothers in expansion states.
+The second study determined Medicaid coverage for mothers with children older than age 1 year increased by 9.5 percentage points.
+Causal evidence from these studies suggests mothers in Medicaid expansion states continue to experience higher levels of Medicaid coverage beyond the perinatal period.